MagnusSee/MagnusAI/README.md

 # Troubleshooting

 While running update.py, if you see that git is not recognized as a system command then add your git install to PATH
-See: https://bit.ly/3f90jFA for more details
+See: https://bit.ly/3f90jFA for more details.
+Also make sure that update.py is outside the Magnus directory